sztupy/doclusterdemo/terraform/1/README.md

         public_key:  "<...>"

 This tells us that terraform will upload your public key to digital ocean, so it can create a new droplet, where you'll have access to it using that key.
-It will also create a new domain for you, and set it's A record to your new machine.

 If you're happy with the changes you can apply it using `terraform apply`.